Johnspace153/Console_BattleShip/README.md

 # Console_BattleShip
-A console application that a made from the help of my course.
+A console application that I made from the help of my course.